KevinGT/BlueJ_projects/README.md

 Note: I am uploading these file examples for study purposes only.

-GitHub provides a usefull place to store these example as I work from home and at University.
-It also provide me with practice workign with version control.
+GitHub provides a usefull place to store these examples as I work from home and at university.
+It also provides me with practice working with version control.

 Credit to these short programs is detailed below.